 APPROVAL & MEMBERSHIP

-The final step in the process is the formal approval of the recommended member by the Aloha Chapter's Board of Directors.
+The final step in the process is the formal approval of the recommended member by the chorus board of directors.
 Then it's welcome to our musical brotherhood!

 For more information, please contact us by webform, telephone, or email.
 Click here!